The Gift of Interpretation of Tongues: A Guide For Its Use

 The two to three messages in tongues can be given either by the same person or by different persons, but each tongue as it's given must be followed by its interpretation.
 Also, each tongue and its interpretation must be given in turn to avoid the confusion of people speaking over one another.

-However, after two messages in tongues have been given either by the same person or by two different persons, and there have been no interpretations, then whoever follows with an interpretation — or a third message in tongues followed by an interpretation — that ONE interpretation serves as an interpretation of ALL previous messages.
+However, after two messages in tongues have been given either by the same person or by two different persons, and there have been no interpretations, then whoever follows with an interpretation — or a third message in tongues followed by an interpretation — that one interpretation serves as an interpretation of all previous messages.

 Why "two or at the most three" messages in tongues?
 Paul is likely suggesting that limiting the messages to two or three permits other believers the opportunity to follow the prompting of the Holy Spirit and share their gifting, for the edification of the local congregation.